dutykh/Hydro/README.md

 V0.0.1: 2014/11/21

-* The very first preliminary structure of the book.
+* The very first preliminary structure of the manuscript.